-7.10 In order to promote sustainable development, in considering where to select sites for new development in this Local Plan, the Council has taken particular care to assess the value of the landscape and, where practical, allocate sites with the lowest sensitivity, thereby helping to protect valued landscapes and the best and most versatile agricultural land.

-- 7.11 The Landscape Character Assessment (2001) identified 30 areas with different landscape characteristics and highlighted key sensitivities which need to be considered when assessing development proposals in the rural area. - 7.12 As a largely rural area, Tendring District's countryside is one of its main assets and maintaining an attractive rural environment is important to the quality of life experienced by both residents and visitors.
-It can also be an important consideration for the location of some businesses and help to expand the tourist economy and related services. - 7.13 Despite its attractive character, only a small part of the District is currently a designated Area of Outstanding Natural Beauty (AONB) The Dedham Vale and therefore subject to special landscape protection.
-The southern shore of the Stour Estuary is recognised locally for its landscape qualities and the Council supports its inclusion within the proposed extension to the Suffolk Coasts and Heaths AONB.
-Until such time as that AONB is extended, development proposals in the area defined on the Policies Map will be subject to particular scrutiny.
+- 7.3.1 In order to promote sustainable development, in considering where to select sites for new development in this Local Plan, the Council has taken particular care to assess the value of the landscape and, where practical, allocate sites with the lowest sensitivity, thereby helping to protect valued landscapes and the best and most versatile agricultural land. - 7.3.2 The Landscape Character Assessment (2001) identified 30 areas with different landscape characteristics and highlighted key sensitivities which need to be considered when assessing development proposals in the rural area.
+Proposals within the rural landscape should have regard to the Landscape Character Assessment (and any subsequent updates) and protect and re-inforce historic landscape features and important characteristics identified within it. - As a largely rural area, Tendring District's countryside is one of its main assets and 7.3.3 maintaining an attractive rural environment is important to the quality of life experienced by both residents and visitors.
+It can also be an important consideration for the location of some businesses and help to expand the tourist economy and related services. - Despite its attractive character, only a small part of the District is currently a 7.3.4 designated Area of Outstanding Natural Beauty (AONB) - The Dedham Vale - and therefore subject to special landscape protection.
+The southern shore of the Stour Estuary is recognised locally for its landscape qualities and the Council supports its inclusion within the proposed extension to the Suffolk Coast and Heaths AONB.
+Until such time as that AONB is extended, development proposals in the area defined on the Policies Maps will be subject to particular scrutiny. - 7.3.5 Two Registered Parks and Gardens (see Appendix D) lie within the rural area and are particularly sensitive to change.
+Planning proposals which might affect them and any other Registered Park and Garden that is designated during the plan period should therefore have regard to their history and the reason for inclusion on the Historic England Register.